GMancillas9/MERN-App/README.md

 # MERN-App
-This application integrates Mongoose, Express, React, and NodeJS.
+This application is an exercise tracker that integrates MongoDB, Express, React, and Node.js.